NOTKATEAMmainAndroidDeveloper/nstater/README.md

 # NStater — lightweight state management with zero dependencies

-**NStater** is a minimal and fast way to manage state in Flutter without extending ChangeNotifier or ValueNotifier.
+**NStater** is a minimal and fast way to manage state in Flutter.
 You control the lifecycle of controllers and reactive values yourself, using your own types and subscriptions.

 ## 📦 Features